mmtk/mmtk-core/docs/tutorial/Tutorial.md

 they move to the 'mature' space.
 In `triplespace`, `youngspace` is a proto-nursery, and the tospace and fromspace are the mature space.

-This collector fixes one of the major problems with Semispace - namely, that any long-lived objects are repeatedly copied back and forth.
+This collector fixes one of the major problems with semispace - namely, that any long-lived objects are repeatedly copied back and forth.
 By separating these objects into a separate 'mature' space, the number of full heap collections needed is greatly reduced.